ric2b/Vivaldi-browser/chromium/docs/windows_build_instructions.md

 it to 0.
 This tells depot_tools to use your locally installed version of Visual Studio (by default, depot_tools will try to use a google-internal version).

-You may also have to set variable `vs2017_install` or `vs2019_install` to your installation path of Visual Studio 2017 or 19, like `set vs2019_install=C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional` for Visual Studio 2019.
+You may also have to set variable `vs2017_install` or `vs2019_install` or `vs2022_install` to your installation path of Visual Studio 2017 or 19 or 22, like `set vs2019_install=C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional` for Visual Studio 2019, or
+`set vs2022_install=C:\Program Files\Microsoft Visual Studio\2022\Professional`
+for Visual Studio 2022.

 From a cmd.exe shell, run: